 Many players sport a backpack with 15 plus discs in it because different discs fly differently if thrown properly.
 For your first round, you only need one disc (maybe two of the same if the only disc golf course near you is full of thorny bushes and/or water hazards).
 It’s tempting to start with a driver because throwing far is more exciting than throwing slow and steady.
 But beginners can generally throw a slower speed disc such as a Putt & Approach or a Midrange further than a driver until they learn to power a higher speed disc.

-Many experienced players often play a one disc round to dial in their form and throwing mechanics.
-Learn to throw a Putt & Approach and a Midrange straight and then learn to throw them with different angles of release to learn how release angles affect flight path.
+We recommend that beginners learn to throw a Putt & Approach and a Midrange straight and then learn to throw them with different angles of release to learn how release angles affect flight path.
+Note that many experienced players often play a one disc round to dial in their form and throwing mechanics.
 A one disc round also simplifies the game and allows you to focus on throwing and not on which disc to use.

 Beware that not all starter sets are made equal.
 You will notice that we have categorized all disc golf sets as “Disc Golf Sets” and not “Starter Sets”.
 Why?
 Because some disc golf sets are definitely not made for beginners.
 Most beginners will have more success with lighter and understable discs if they are learning to throw a backhand.
 On a proper throw, an understable disc will spin to the right and then spin back to the left at the end of its flight for a right-handed player who is throwing a backhand and an understable disc will spin to the left and then spin back to the right at the end of its flight for a left-handed player who is throwing a backhand.

-The Innova Starter Set and the Discmania Active Disc Golf Starter Set both include three discs in base plastic in the 150 grams weight range which should work well for most beginners.
-Note that the discs in the Discmania set are more stable than the ones in the Innova set so they should work better for forehand players.
+The Innova Starter Set and the Latitude 64 Beginner Disc Golf Set both include three discs in base plastic in the 150 grams weight range which should work well for most beginners.
 There are many other disc golf sets which generally include heavier discs and/or premium plastic which may not work as well for beginners; they may be better suited as an introduction to someone who wants to try a new brand of discs.

 If you ask any player who has been playing for a while, they will probably tell you that their biggest regret was starting out with drivers instead of starting with only a few slower speed neutral flying discs so that they could practice form and play with different release angles to learn better technique faster.
 We encourage beginners to delay using drivers until after you have put in some practice time throwing the slower speed discs.
 Throwing far is way more fun when your disc actually flies in the right direction.